St Michael and All Angels' Church, Hathersage: Organ

 The church contains a pipe organ by James Jepson Binns which was formerly in Wadsley Bridge Methodist Church, Sheffield, and was moved here in 1981 by Gilbert Sellers.
 A specification of the organ can be found on the National Pipe Organ Register.

 Bells

 The tower contains a ring of six bells with the oldest dating from ca. 1520.
 In addition there is a sanctus bell dating from ca. 1499.

+Clock

+A new clock by John Smith was erected in 1879 which showed the time on a single dial 5 ft in diameter.
+The escapement was a pin wheel deat beat, driving a compensating pendulum with a bob of 130 lb weight.
+It was installed through the generosity of George H. Camwell of Brookfield Manor in memory of his father.